planetarysoftware/TSC/Lifecycle.md

 appropriate to the scope of the TL*, but not necessarily members of the TSC) is nominated, must be willing to serve, and approved by the Planetary Software TSC.

+An issue will be created to support and discuss the project's progress during incubation.

 #### Requirements Needed to Graduate from Incubation